namtpham/casia2groundtruth/README.md

 # Groundtruth of spliced images in dataset CASIA 2.0

-* Groundtruth dataset can be downloaded directly from this Github.
+* Groundtruth dataset can be downloaded directly from this repository.
 * Recently, I received several requests of the original dataset since the server is no longer available.
 I upload this dataset to my Drive to spread this dataset to the research community.